Tiergarten/MalML/README.md

 - **Support for multiple architectures**: - This was enabled through the abstraction of extractor packs, which allowed different processes per sandbox machine type (32bit/64bit).

 # High level architecture
-Selection of sample, detonation in a VM with a specific "extractor pack", capture results:
+Selection of sample, detonation in a VM with a specific extractor pack, then capture results:

 ![alt text][detonation]

 Identify feature extractor plugin for the output from the specific and generate the feature data ready for input to ML models:

 ![alt text][feature-extraction]

 Poll for unprocessed feature data and use this to generate different ML models:

 ![alt text][model-generation]

 # Sandbox
 VirtualBox windows machines were configured to run a Python stub at start up, this fetches the sandbox agent code responsible for detonation of samples and returning results to the controller:

 ![alt text][sandbox-highlevel]

 Extractor packs were designed to allow the framework to work across different architectures and operating systems.
 The example below shows a Windows package, containing the 32bit runtime for Intel PinTool and compiled pins:

 ![alt text][extractor-pack]

 The manifest file inside a pack instructs the sandbox agent what to execute and which results to capture and upload back to the controller:

 ![alt text][manifest]

 # Directory overview